 In addition to the program requirements listed below, students must also satisfy the Bachelor of Arts degree requirements, including regulations on first year and subject maximum and breadth requirements.
-Please refer to the Degree Requirement section of the Calendar for further information.
+Please refer to the Degree Requirement section for further information.

-- Students must complete ECON 1006 and ECON 1007 with a minimum grade of 60% in each.
+- Students will need to achieve a minimum 60% average in the 36 credits presented for the Major in Economics. - Students must complete ECON 1006 and ECON 1007 with a minimum grade of 60% in each.